mtoof/Final-project-Django-course/README.md

 ### Little lemon project
 ### 1. Introduction
 This is a little project to demonstrate my knowledge of the Django framework.
-The project is a simple restaurant website with a menu, a reservation form and menu items.
+The project is a simple restaurant website with `home`, `menu`, `book`, `about` pages.
 The project can be deployed on your local machine.This project is just about Back-end development and a bit of Front-end development.
 It has a fully functional database with a menu and menu items.
 The website is responsive and has a nice design.

 ### 2. Installation
 #### 2.1.
 Requirements